MDAnalysis/UserGuide/doc/source/topology_system.rst

 Format-specific attributes
 ---------------------------------

 The table below lists attributes that are read from supported formats.
-These can also be :ref:`added to a Universe <add-topologyattrs-label>` created from a file that does not support them.
+These can also be :ref:`added to a Universe <add-topologyattrs>` created from a file that does not support them.

 .. include:: generated/topology/topologyattrs.txt

-.. _topologyobject-attr-label:
+.. _topologyobject-attr:

 -----------------------------------
 Connectivity information
 -----------------------------------

 MDAnalysis can also read connectivity information, if the file provides it.
-These become available as :ref:`topology-objects-label`, which have additional functionality.
+These become available as :ref:`topology-objects`, which have additional functionality.

 .. include:: generated/topology/connectivityattrs.txt

-.. _add-topologyattrs-label:
+.. _add-topologyattrs:

 ----------------------------------
 Adding TopologyAttrs